albertorcf/stencil-jQuery-SlotMachine/README.md

-# stencil-slot-machine
+# stencil-jQuery-SlotMachine

-A web component compiled with StencilJS to simulate a slot machine effect
+A web component compiled with StencilJS to simulate a slot machine effect.

 ![slot-machine](./img/demo.gif)